awaitverify

 your pipeline.

 Drop verify_document() in next to your extraction.
 Humans handle the review out of band.
-Your agent resumes with a typed Pydantic instance, no JSON parsing, no babysitting.
+Your agent resumes with a typed Pydantic model, no JSON parsing, no babysitting.

 AWAITVERIFY · TASK #VRF_8A31